miranda-hawkes/induction-tutorials/Building-A-GovUk-Frontend-Service/Part2.md

 ```
 * We have a dependency on the `GovUkWrapper` component, so we are injecting that as a dependency with `@this()`.
 Note - this is used for services on Play version 2.6 onwards.
 * The next line is declaring the parameters required for the view.
 The only one needed is an implicit `Messages` object.
 More on this later.
 * We then call our template by doing `@template() { ... }`.
-The round brackets passes in what the title of the page should be, and the curly brackets passes any HTML you want to be displayed on the body of the page
+The round brackets passes in what the title of the page should be, and the curly brackets passes any HTML (or Scala code) you want to be displayed on the body of the page

 One last thing is to update our controller to call the view: